Community learning and skills privacy notice

 Who we share your personal information with

 We are required to share information about our learners with KCC and the ESFA under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
-We also share with:

 Our learners aged 16-19

 KCC has a legal responsibility to track all young people up to the age of 19 (and young adults with learning difficulties or disabilities up to the age of 25).
 The purpose of collecting this information is to assist the planning of education and training for young people and the support services they require.
 KCC will inform us of your current activity once you have left the school.
-This is in relation to education, training, employment with training you may be undertaking and whether you are NEET (Not in Education, Employment or Training).
+This is in relation to education, training, employment with training you may be undertaking and whether you are NEET (not in Education, Employment or Training).
 Some of this information is then shared with the DfE who use the information to plan at a national level.